BenjaminEchelmeier/BenjaminEchelmeier.github.io/README.txt

 Simple portfolio designed on a template from html5up.
-Check it out [I'm an inline-style link](https://BenjaminEchelmeier@github.io)
+Check it out [here](https://BenjaminEchelmeier@github.io)

 Credits: